Dynamical-Systems-Laboratory/CollectiveBehaviorFlowLight/README.md

 Columns correspond to X, Y, Heading and Tail position for different trials

-Matlab file
+Matlab files
-Contains the same data of the excel files but is arranged in cells.
+There are two .mat files corresponsing to the data of fish across all experimental conditions.
-The cell has four rows and 2 colums.
+These files contains the same data of the excel files but are arranged in cells.

-    {1×12 struct}    {1×12 struct}
+Each .mat file has 1 rows and 4 colums.

-    {1×12 struct}    {1×12 struct}
+Wb1 =

-    {1×12 struct}    {1×12 struct}
+  1×4 cell array

-    {1×11 struct}    {1×11 struct}
+    {1×12 struct}    {1×12 struct}    {1×12 struct}    {1×11 struct}

-Rows correspond to experimental conditions and colums to one fish of the pair
+Each column correspond to an experimental conditions to one fish of the pair

-Condition Bright - No flow: first row
+Condition Bright - No flow: first column
-Condition Bright - Flow:    second row
+Condition Bright - Flow:    second column
-Condition Dark - No flow:   third row
+Condition Dark - No flow:   third column
-Condition Dark - Flow:      fourth row
+Condition Dark - Flow:      fourth column

 Each cell position constains an structure with all the data of fish across trials